razibhossain50/mawami/context.md

-# Finder - Matrimony Platform Context
+# Mawami - Matrimony Platform Context

 ## Project Overview

-**Finder** is a comprehensive matrimony/biodata platform built with Next.js and NestJS, designed to help people find their perfect life partners.
+**Mawami** is a comprehensive matrimony/biodata platform built with Next.js and NestJS, designed to help people find their perfect life partners.
 The platform features a complete biodata management system with advanced search capabilities, admin panel for user management, role-based authentication system, and profile picture upload functionality.

 ## Technology Stack